Crappie Must-Have Spawn Tips for Best Results

 - shallow rock transitions

 Often, the beds themselves are shallow, but the best fish are either on the edge of the cover or just nearby.
-That is useful because it gives you a clear place to start.
-If you can identify a line of docks, a riprap stretch, or a protected cove mouth, you can narrow your search quickly.
+That gives you a clear place to begin your search.
+If you can identify a line of docks, a riprap stretch, or a protected cove mouth, you can narrow the water quickly.

 Weather, Light, and Oxygen Can Change the Bite Fast